zhangjinyangnwpu/HSI_Classification/README.md

 -------------------------------
 ## Traditional machine learning based methods
-- Logical Regression
+- Logical Regression (to be done)
-- KNN
+- KNN (to be done)
-- SVM
+- SVM (to be done)

 -------------------------------
 ## Deep learning based methods
-- 1D-CNN
+- 1D-CNN (to be done)
-- 2D-CNN
+- 2D-CNN (to be done)
-- 3D-CNN
+- 3D-CNN (to be done)
-- DPPN(deep pixel pair network for Hyperspectral image classification)
+- DPPN(deep pixel pair network for Hyperspectral image classification) (to be done)
-- DCPN(deep cube pair network for Hyperspectral image classification)
+- DCPN(deep cube pair network for Hyperspectral image classification) (to be done)
-- Residual Network
+- Residual Network (to be done)
-- Dense Network
+- Dense Network (to be done)
-- Recurrent Neural Network based methods
+- Recurrent Neural Network based methods (to be done)
-- Discriminative Compact Representation Learning
+- Discriminative Compact Representation Learning (to be done)
-- Unsupervised Knowledge Learning
+- Unsupervised Knowledge Learning (to be done)